verioussmith/TutsPlus-JS-Fundamentals-Notes/README.md

 #### 2.1 Variables

-* A variable is a contaner for a valua
+* A variable is a container for a value
 * JS is Weakly/dynamically typed
 * Variable types can change
 * Sometimes we dont know variable types